-Your dog is connected to machines that will monitor his heart rate, respiratory rate, oxygen levels, and temperature and his vital parameters are also manually monitored closely by veterinary staff.
+Your dog is also connected to machines that will monitor his heart rate, respiratory rate, oxygen levels, and temperature and his vital parameters are also manually monitored closely by veterinary staff.
 The dog is placed on a warming pad on his back, to help maintain his body temperature, and the surgical area is clipped and cleaned.
-An incision is made, usually just in front of the scrotum.
-Both testicles are removed through this incision and the stalks are tied off.
+An incision is made just in front of or directly on the scrotum.
+Both testicles are removed through this incision and the stalks are tied off to stop blood flow.
 Once the vet confirms there is no bleeding, the incision will be closed.
 There are usually sutures placed underneath the skin, and sometimes in the skin, followed by skin glue, or tissue adhesive.
 Using skin glue adds additional reinforcement to help keep the incision together and may keep your dog from having to come back to have the sutures removed.
 Some veterinarians also place a small green tattoo on the abdomen after neutering, as a way to indicate that the pet has been neutered and to avoid unnecessary surgery.
-When the procedure is finished, the tube helping him to breathe will be removed and he will be closely monitored by the veterinary team until he is sent home.
+When the procedure is finished, he is woken up, the tube helping him to breathe will be removed and he will be closely monitored by the veterinary team until he is sent home.

 What To Expect After Neutering